The Ultimate Guide to Order Management

 Unified Inventory Visibility

 Real-time inventory tracking prevents overselling and enables accurate availability promises.
-When a customer buys your last unit on Amazon, your website shows "out of stock" within 15 seconds.
+When a customer buys your last unit on Amazon, your website should reflect "out of stock" almost immediately, not hours later.

-Most businesses sync inventory every 2-4 hours.
+Most businesses sync inventory on a schedule, every couple of hours.
 Your website shows 10 units while Amazon shows 15 units and your retail store shows 8 units.
 All three numbers are wrong.

-The automotive client oversold by 12% during peak periods because inventory updated every 30 minutes.
-A popular brake pad sold out on Amazon at 2:15 PM, but their website accepted orders until 2:45 PM.
-Those 30-minute gaps created 15-20 weekly cancellations.
+The automotive client oversold during peak periods because inventory updated on a delay.
+A popular brake pad sold out on Amazon, but their website kept accepting orders until the next sync.
+Those gaps created a steady stream of weekly cancellations, and every cancellation is a customer you have to apologize to.

 Consistent Order Routing Rules

 Order routing complexity multiplies when channels have competing fulfillment requirements.
-Wholesale orders need 48-hour processing.
+Wholesale orders need fast processing.
 Amazon orders require same-day fulfillment.
-Website orders can wait 72 hours but need detailed tracking.
+Website orders have more slack but need detailed tracking.

-The automotive distributor needed routing logic considering inventory levels, shipping costs, carrier relationships, and service commitments simultaneously.
-Wholesale customers paid premium prices for guaranteed 48-hour delivery while Amazon customers expected free shipping over $35.
+The automotive distributor needed routing logic considering inventory levels, shipping costs, carrier relationships, and service commitments at the same time.
+Wholesale customers paid premium prices for guaranteed fast delivery while Amazon customers expected free shipping over a threshold.

 Custom routing rules prioritize high-margin wholesale orders for fastest shipping while routing Amazon orders to minimize costs.
-The system evaluates 15+ variables including inventory levels at each warehouse, carrier rates, delivery zones, customer history, and order value.
+The system evaluates inventory levels at each warehouse, carrier rates, delivery zones, customer history, and order value.

 Centralized Customer Communication